elizabethJeudy/air-quality-checker/README.md

 ##### Credit

-Credit is given to Claire @Mayanwolfe, where a group of developers created the application
+Credit is given to @Mayanwolfe, where a group of developers created the application